Olatoye-Daramola/shakoTechPaymentRouter/README.md

 > isolation, improving the privacy and security of their data.
 > <br><br>
 > <b>Shared Database, Shared Schema Multi-tenancy</b><br>
 > This form/model is directly opposite the first form.
-The database and application instance are physically shared but the
+The database and application instance are physically shared but
-> their data is logically isolated.
-As much as it saves on database resources, it provides the least level of security.
+> their data is logically isolated, using a discriminator column.
+As much as it saves on database resources, it provides
-> There is a big chance that the separate tenants can access each other's data by chance as the only discriminator would
+> the least level of security.
+There is a big chance that the separate tenants can access each other's data by chance as
-> be a table field.
-It is the easiest to set up in a multi-tenant application.
+> the basic separating instance for every tenant would be the discriminator field.
+It is the easiest to set up in a multi-tenant
+> application.
 > <br><br>
-> <b>Share Database, Separate Schema</b>
+> <b>Share Database, Separate Schema Multi-tenancy</b><br>
 > It is a compromise point between the first two forms.
 While it provides the security and isolation in database-per-tenant
 > multi-tenancy, it also offers the simplicity of a shared database.
 It is set up similarly to database-per-tenant multi-tenancy.
+> Tenants share the same database but own different schema, thereby giving the feel of segregated data.
+So, even though
+> the tenants' data are on the same database, they are isolated by schema, which is like an abstraction of tables, views,
+> and other database metadata within the database itself.
 > <br><br>
 -----------------------------------------------------------------------------
 ## API SECURITY
-> 1. Validate the input fields in the request body, path variables, and query parameters
+> 1. Validate the input fields in the request body, path variables, and query parameters.
+Also, for APIs that accept file
+> upload, Java provides a method that restricts Path traversal attacks using the File.getCanonicalPath() method
 > 2. Apply authentication to restrict access to the APIs, and authorization to limit the parts of the application a user
-> can access
+> can access using role-based privileges
-> 3. Apply SSL/TLS certificates to encrypt data in transit, while also applying encryption means on sensitive data at rest.
+> 3. Apply SSL/TLS certificates to encrypt data in transit, while also applying modern encryption algorithms on sensitive data at rest
-> 4. Apply rate-limiting measures to prevent malicious users from overloading the API in a DDOS attack
+> 4. Apply rate-limiting and throttling measures to prevent malicious users from overloading the API in a DDOS attack.
+Rate limiting can also
+> be achieved through the use of API gateway which could provide authentication and authorization for every service the application
+> provides
-> 5. Use logging and monitoring to track and identify potential security threats.
+> 5. Use logging and monitoring mechanisms to track and identify potential security threats, keeping an up-to-date registry
+> of malicious patterns.

 -----------------------------------------------------------------------------
 <br><br>